 Height-adjustable desks solve this problem and offer the additional benefit of allowing standing periods during gaming breaks.
 While sit-stand desks are more expensive, they're increasingly affordable and represent a worthwhile investment for serious gamers who spend many hours at their setup.

-Desk Depth and Width
+Gaming Desk Depth (60-70+ cm) and Width by Monitor Count

 Depth determines how far back you can position your monitor, which affects viewing distance.
 For large monitors (27"+), deeper desks (70cm+) are beneficial.
 Width depends on your setupâmulti-monitor configurations obviously require more space.
 Ensure adequate room for keyboard, mouse, and any other peripherals without cramping your arm movement.

-Desk Surface and Cable Management
+Gaming Desk Surface Material and Cable Management Systems

 A smooth, consistent surface is important for mouse usersâuneven surfaces cause tracking issues with optical mice.
 Built-in cable management features (grommets, cable trays, hidden channels) significantly improve the aesthetics and practicality of your setup.
 Cables running freely across your desk collect dust, restrict movement, and look untidy.